What is DOPEamine?

 ...or that some things that are obvious to you aren't quite so obvious to others?

 Personality Profiling is a glimpse into why that is.
 Specifically, Myers-Briggs personality profiling.
 You know, the four-letter code you've probably heard of at work or some Facebook group.
-And chances are you've identified with at least one of the 16 types:
+Chances are you've identified with at least one of the 16 types:

 INTP, ENTP, ESTP, ISTP, ESFP, ENFP, INFP, ISFP, ESFJ, ISFJ, ESTJ, ISTJ, ENFJ, INFJ, ENTJ, INTJ